berksengul17/library/README.md

 * Used grid and flexbox to create a layout
 * Used transition to make smoother animations
 * Added color palette to `:root`
-* First time styling input
+* First time used favicon